luchenguang/ChromeDebuggerTouchBar-BTT/README.md

-# ChromeDebuggerTouchBar-BTT
+# Chrome debubgger Touch Bar from LCG
-A BTT preset which provides TouchBar support  for Chrome debugger.
+A BetterTouchTool preset which provides TouchBar support for Chrome debugger.